 We started how every day in New York should begin, with cream cheese and smoked salmon bagels.
 We found somewhere to sit down and ordered them without thinting to check the price.
 Oh if only we did.
 They were $20 each!
 “I guess we’ll have to skip lunch today!”
 (I’ve never skipped a meal before in my life).

 We walked to Central Park and couldn’t believe our eyes.
 It was a dream come true; the park was covered in (a light layer of) snow.
 It snowed a few days before we arrived in New York but as the rest of Manhattan had lost its blanket of snow, we didn’t have high hopes for Central Park.
+However. we were treated to a glistening blanket of snow once we arrived at the park.

 I’m sure the snow made the wildlife look more magical.